 The covenant for your property is likely to contain the provisions shown in the box below (this is given here for general advice - it is vital you refer to the specific covenant applying to your property).

-Applications for consent should be sent to our Finance Manager who will refer the application to the Foundation's Surveyor.
+Applications for consent should be sent to our Property & Estate Manager who will refer the application to the Foundation's Surveyor.
 Applicants are required to pay the professional fees involved in this.
-The Foundation may make an adminsitrative charge in addition.
+The Foundation may make an administrative charge in addition.